 Crimes committed against a person, family relationship, and sexual morality

 - Abandonment of a minor child (if willful and resulting in the destitution of the child)

 - Assault (this crime is broken down into several categories, which involve moral turpitude):

 - Assault with intent to kill, commit rape/sexual assault, commit robbery or commit serious bodily harm

 - Assault with a dangerous or deadly weapon

 - Contributing to the delinquency of a minor

 - Incest (if the result of an improper sexual relationship)

 - Involuntary (where the statute requires proof of recklessness, which is defined as the awareness and conscious disregard of a substantial and unjustified risk which constitutes a gross deviation from the standard that a reasonable person would observe in the situation.
 A conviction for the statutory offense of vehicular homicide or other involuntary manslaughter only requires a showing of negligence will not involve moral turpitude even if it appears the defendant in fact acted recklessly)

-- Rape (including "Statutory rape" by virtue of the victim's age)
+- Rape (including "Statutory rape" by virtue of the victim's age) and sexual assault

 Attempts, aiding and abetting, accessories and conspiracy